DrewNaylor/guinget/docs/How-to-use.md

 ## Refreshing package cache

+### Updating with the built-in cache updater
+As of guinget version 0.1 alpha, refreshing the cache no longer relies on `update-manifests.bat`.
+Instead, it uses a much faster set of code provided by `libguinget`.
+All you have to do is click the `Refresh cache` button on the toolbar or use the `Package list>Refresh cache` menu item.
+You can also refresh the cache with `Ctrl+R`.
+Once you've started the update, just wait for it to complete, and try again if there are issues.

+Loading the package list and details will take a bit and may lock up slightly on slower systems, such as virtual machines.
+Additionally, please be aware that the main window cannot be moved while loading the package list and details, though this is something I want to allow.

+### Updating with update-manifests.bat
+`update-manifests.bat` is deprecated in version 0.1 alpha, but if you still wish to use it until support is removed, open the guinget config file and change `UseBuiltinCacheUpdater` from `True` to `False`.
+Please be aware that support for `update-manifests.bat` may be fully removed without notice at some point in the future.
+The following usage instructions are unchanged from when `update-manifests.bat` was the only way to update the package list.

 Refreshing the package cache is done either by using the `Refresh cache` button on the toolbar or by using the `Package list>Refresh cache` menu item.
 You can also refresh the cache with `Ctrl+R`.
 At the moment, refreshing the cache is partially done using a batch script named `update-manifests.bat`, and it doesn't support running automatically yet (which is something I want to allow but it was kinda difficult), so it has prompts that ask for input.
 Extracting the package cache may take a while as PowerShell's `Expand-Archive` command is kinda slow, so eventually I'll probably use a command-line 7-zip EXE file to do it instead.
 May be a good idea to allow the user to choose to use an already-installed copy of 7-zip if they want to slim down guinget's installation.

 After following the prompts in the script, you'll click `OK` in a message box to let it know that you're ready to load the package list.
 Loading the package list may take a bit, and you won't be able to interact with the window during that time.
 I want to allow the window to be moved and resized during this operation, but that's something I need to figure out how to do properly first.